 The property owning/holding entity's shares are issued in proportion to a defined capacity, split between two core classes of co-owners having distinct purposes β fractional use members, and investors receiving (capped) returns from guest rentals, with any remaining surplus allocated for reinvestments as a community fund.

-This structure avoids conflicts of interest arising from stakeholders desiring both use and returns such as generating dividends to then spend but eliminating the capacity to be nought by them.
 Here members may own both classes, but must choose in what proportion.
-This ensures the property is sustainable with a revenue stream grounded in the markets, derived from its responsibility to investors for returns, yet which also benefits the community creating a virtuous purpose, and avoiding a harmfully singular dependance upon member fees.
+This ensures the property is sustainable with a revenue stream grounded in the markets, and derived from its responsibility to investors for returns, yet which also benefits the community creating a virtuous purpose, and avoiding a harmfully singular dependance upon member fees.

 class | capital | fees | use | earnings |